hoxhunt/summer-hunter-22-preassignment-data-scientist/README.md

 We are looking for clean and readable code, so don't return a one-liner regex for this ;).
 We'll grade your assignment with the following model:

-- Code quality (clean, maintainable, readable) 3p
+- Code quality (simple, readable, easy to test) 3p
 - Answer is correct 1p
 - Code is returned correctly 1p

-We don't expect you to use a long time on this exersize.
+We don't expect you to use a long time on this exercise.
 If we decide to move forward with you, there will be a more thorough take-home assignment to complete before the interview.

-You are allowed to use any external libraries you wish.
+You may use any external libraries you wish.

-Once you are done, return your solution as an __unlisted and Python syntax highlighted__ [pastebin](https://pastebin.com) link, and reply the link to the hiring manager.
+Return your solution as an __unlisted and Python syntax highlighted__ [pastebin](https://pastebin.com) link, and reply the link to the hiring manager.

 Good luck!